bitspent/beem-bridge/dualchain-link.md

 ### 3. Link Matching
 Whenever both links are created, the ethereum wallet and steem account are matching on both blockchains, the link is activated and the user can post operate over the Beem bridge.

+### 4. Unlink & Withdrawal
+In the case of a confirmed unlink, all user's remaining balances (Ether & ERC-20 Tokens) on the sidechain are withdrawed to the user's ethereum's wallet.